 Did you know you can use a sourdough starter to make english muffins, pancakes, muffins, brownies, cinnamon rolls, biscuits, pasta, pizza dough, focaccia, donuts and so much more!!
 Oh yes, and you can make bread!
 You can make so many sourdough bread variations too!

-WHAT IS SOURDOUGH A STARTER ANYWAYS?
+WHAT IS A SOURDOUGH START ANYWAYS?

 A sourdough starter is a live culture of flour and water.
-A starter is, in essence, acting as the yeast for your dough.
+A starter is, in essence, acting as a natural yeast for your dough.
 It is a delicate balance of yeast and good bacteria, all harnessed in this doughy concoction.
 Sourdough starter comes in incredibly handy when you are unable to find yeast, or for some reason cannot use it.
 This also comes in handy because a sourdough breads have great health benefits and are easier to digest!

 Some people say you are capturing the yeast in the air in your starter and as the starter ferments, the yeast get stronger and can stay alive for years.
 I have also ready that you are harnessing the yeast directly from the wheat in the flour you use.
 I am not really sure which one is accurate, and to me, it doesn’t really matter, as long as I can make my starter work!